Merrick101/bulleo/README.md

 By default, articles are fetched every 12 hours and stored in both the database and Redis cache.

 ### How It Works
-The **News Sync** section in the Django Admin Panel enables administrators to manage and monitor the automatic fetching of top headlines from NewsAPI.
+The **News Sync** section in the Django Admin Panel enables administrators to manage and monitor the automatic fetching of top headlines from GNewsAPI.
 This process ensures that the site remains up-to-date with fresh, categorized articles without manual input.

 -  The system uses **Celery**, **Redis**, and **django-celery-beat** to schedule and manage background tasks.